Mahdiarjmandi007/noteb_databases_may2025/laptops_sqlite/README.md

 ---

-## ℹ️ NOTES
+## ℹ️ Notes

-This database is continuously updated.
-Contributions are encouraged to help improve coverage and accuracy.
+This SQLite database is ready to use for analysis, research, or personal projects.
+You can easily query, extend, and integrate it into your applications.